zeeshanali/Online-Help/docs/Install_Guide/ig_ch_04_pre_install.md

 file system.
 It supports many commonly used network types such as InfiniBand and Ethernet.

-Basic LNET configuration can be performed using the Manager for Lustre\* GUI.
+Basic LNET configuration can be performed using the Intel® Manager for Lustre* software GUI.
  This is done before creating the Lustre* file system.
 In this early version of GUI-based LNET configuration, it is intended that the file system will exist on a *single* LNET and that all servers and clients are on this LNET.
 In this case, you can perform LNET configuration from the GUI and the configuration information is saved in a reserved file called /etc/modprobe.d/iml\_lnet\_module\_parameters.conf.
 Do not manually edit this file.
-Simply follow the instructions in the Manager for Lustre\* Help.
+Simply follow the instructions in the Intel® Manager for Lustre* software Help.

 If you wish to configure more advanced features (such as routes and IP networks), then you should do this manually, in a separate file contained in the /etc/modprobe.d directory.
-Please see the configuration guide *Configuring LNet Routers for File Systems based on Manager for Lustre\* Software* and also see the Lustre* Operations Manual, Chapter 9
+Please see the configuration guide *Configuring LNet Routers for File Systems based on Intel® Manager for Lustre* software* and also see the Lustre* Operations Manual, Chapter 9
 - Configuring Lustre* Networking*:
 [https://build.hpdd.intel.com/job/lustre-manual/lastSuccessfulBuild/artifact/lustre_manual.xhtml#dbdoclet.50438216_15201](https://build.hpdd.intel.com/job/lustre-manual/lastSuccessfulBuild/artifact/lustre_manual.xhtml#dbdoclet.50438216_15201)